Luxcity-global/proptii-r1.1a/docs/development/DevtoProd-290425/00-ProgressReport-290425.md

 - Cosmos DB infrastructure deployed and configured
 - Static Web App implementation completed with all environments
 - Authentication and authorization implementation completed with comprehensive testing
+- CDN & Asset Management implementation completed with full documentation and monitoring
 - Custom error handling and retry mechanisms in place
 - Robust logging system implemented for tracking migration progress
 - Ready to begin test migration process